 So a cycle begins.
 Without passing the knowledge of financial independence down to the next generation, the second generation spends all the parents' money, likely because they don't have to work as hard to earn it and don't have to learn the value of it.
 So, this leaves the third generation to make it back again.
 So the cycle continues.

 As parents, it's often our goal that our children don't have to work quite as hard as we did to get by.
 But that doesn't mean our children have to be uneducated about money.
 We can teach them the value of money and give them the education and the tools they need to carry on in our wake.

 How to Keep Wealth for Generations to Come

 So, how do you avoid losing the money you or your parents worked so hard to create?

 Staying rich requires the right strategies and the right mindset.
-Those who stay wealthy for generations, growing their money, and passing even more down to their children than they were given, know how to invest for the long run and how to teach the next generation the secrets of great investing.
+Those who remain wealthy for generations, growing their money and passing even more down to their children than they were given, know how to invest for the long run and how to teach the next generation the secrets of great investing.

 Invest in Your Child's Education